25 May 2026

 Conclusion

 The GSM-Symbolic paper made valid and important observations about the models available in mid-2024.
 Those observations no longer describe the current frontier.
-The original claims of the paper seem somewhat questionable given that a quality audit seems to remove much of the harm done by the introduction of confounders.
-We believe that given the reach of this paper in shaping the discourse that sharing the NoOp dataset and allowing true independent replication of the original findings to confirm the original claims that models cannot reason.
+The original claims do not seem defensible given that a quality audit of the distractors erases the effect almost completely.